Klinefelter syndrome: Signs and symptoms

-The primary features are infertility and small, poorly functioning testicles.
+Klinefelter syndrome has different manifestations and these will vary from one patient to another.
+Among the primary features are infertility and small testicles.
 Often, symptoms may be subtle and many people do not realize they are affected.
-Sometimes, symptoms are more prominent and may include weaker muscles, greater height, poor coordination, less body hair, breast growth, and low libido.
-Often, these symptoms are noticed only at puberty.
+In other cases, symptoms are more prominent and may include weaker muscles, greater height, poor motor coordination, less body hair, gynecomastia (breast growth), and low libido.
+In the majority of the cases, these symptoms are noticed only at puberty.